Stationary measures and random walks on $\tilde{A}_2$-buildings: Boundary theory and metric fields

 Throughout this section, $G$ is a locally compact second countable group.
-Recall that a $G$-space is a standard Lebesgue space $(S, \eta)$ endowed with a non-singular action of $G$, and a map $\psi : (S, \eta) \to (S', \eta')$ between $G$-spaces is called a $G$-map if it is a $G$-equivariant measurable map.
+Let $(S, \eta)$ be a non-singular $G$-space and let $S'$ be a standard Borel space endowed with a Borel $G$-action.
+A map $(S, \eta) \to S'$ between $G$-spaces is called a \emph{$G$-map} if it is a $G$-equivariant measurable map.

-\begin{Def} Let $(S, \eta)$ be a $G$-space where $\eta \in \prob(S)$.
-We say that the $G$-action on $S$ is \textit{isometrically ergodic} if for all separable metric space $(Y, d)$ on which $G$-acts by isometries, and for all $G$-equivariant measurable map $\psi: S \rightarrow Y$, alors $\psi$ is essentially constant.
-In other words, for any such $(Y,d)$, there is no non-trivial $G$-map